 How many research credits do I need to complete?

-You must to complete four credits to earn full credit.
-Credits may be earned through participation in research, submission of a journal article summary, or a combination of both.
+You must complete four credits to earn full credit.
+Credits may be earned through participation in research, submission of two annotated journal articles and reflections, or a combination of both.

 -